mantidproject/mantid/docs/source/algorithms/SaveISISReflectometryORSO-v1.rst

 Some of the metadata for the ORSO file header is retrieved directly from the input workspace, as detailed below.
-For values retrieved from the workspace history, if any information cannot be extracted from the history then a warning is logged and the file is saved without this metadata included.
+For values retrieved from the workspace history, if any information cannot be extracted from the history then the file is saved without this metadata included.

 +---------------------+-----------------------------------------------------------------------------------------------+
 | Header value        | Workspace location                                                                            |